zkry/go-mod-mode/README.md

 This package contains a number of conveniences when working with Go modules such as syntax highlighting for go.mod and go.sum files, commands to work with the `go mod` tool from inside Emacs, and integrations with Eldoc and flycheck.

 ## Installation
-This package is still not in MELPA yet so you would have to manually install this package by making sure the go-mod-mode.el file is inside your load path.
+This package is still not in MELPA yet so you would have to manually install this package by making sure the go-mod-mode.el file is inside your load path and load the library via `(require 'go-mod-mode)`

 ## Contributing
 Help in any way would be greatly appreciated.
 Suggestions, bug reports, ideas for improvement, code reviews would all be great.